Ilkeston-Electronics/OpenSwitcher-1200/README.md

 * J1 - 1 x 2 header pin
 * JP1 - 1 x 3 header pin (optional)
 * R6 - Optional - This replaces the disconnected resistor we removed connecting E595.
 68R is the value.
 In practice, this can just be bridged.
 Up to you!

+# R6 - 68R Resistor - This replaces the 68R resistor we removed from the Amiga motherboard.
+You can just link this and it will work.
+But I'm not sure I would advise it.
+For the cost of a resistor, fit one.

 # Supported relays
 * Any 5v relay that will fit into the footprint